xlambein/xlambein.github.io/blog/_posts/2018-10-31-the-machine-a-conversation.md

 ### The Motor Driver Arduino

-Because we needed more pins than can fit on a single Arduino Uno, we split the tasks between two Arduinos that communicate through I2C.
-The "slave" Arduino (3) was designed to be a simple motor driver for controlling the three reels.
-It constantly listens for a command to be sent through the I2C pins.
+Because we needed more pins than can fit on a single Arduino Uno, we split the tasks between two Arduinos that communicate over two pins through I2C.
+[I2C](https://en.wikipedia.org/wiki/I%C2%B2C) is a common protocol for communication between integrated circuits, and it's available by default in the [Arduino "Wire" library](https://www.arduino.cc/en/Reference/Wire).
+In I2C, one Arduino is said to be the "master", while the other is the "slave".
+The master can either send a message to the slave, or it can ask the slave for a message.
+The slave, in return, can receive messages, and respond to a request from the master.
+In this context, a message is simply a string of characters or bytes.

+The slave Arduino (3) was designed to be a simple motor driver for controlling the three reels.
+It constantly listens for a command to be sent as an I2C message.
 When that happens, if the reel specified in the command is not busy, it executes the task; otherwise, the command is ignored.
 Additionally, it can be asked by the I2C master to give the state of each motor: Idle or busy.

 Among the possible commands, the main ones are "Calibrate", which tells a reel to seek the magnet with the Reed switch, and "RotateSeek", which tells a reel to rotate a specific number of turns, and then seek a specified position corresponding to some phrase.
 Directly seeking a phrase without rotating a few turns would work as well, but it's _way_ less exciting to watch.
 If you look at the code, you'll find other commands (e.g. "Rotate", "Seek", "Next", "Previous") that were introduced for debugging purposes.

-Commands sent through the I2C pins are expressed as messages in a very simple 4-bytes protocol:
+Formally, commands are expressed as simple 4-bytes I2C messages:

 	[command code][motor ID][parameter 1][parameter 2]

-The command code and motor ID identify a command and a reel, respectively.
-Depending on the command, the parameters can specify the number of turns and/or the specific phrase to seek.
+The first two bytes, "command code" and "motor ID", respectively identify a command and a reel.
+Depending on the command, the next couple of bytes can specify the number of turns and/or the specific phrase to seek.

+As an example, here is the command to tell motor 1 to rotate 3 turns and stop on position 43:

+	6 1 3 43

+where `6` is the command code that identifies the "RotateSeek" command.

 Two transistor arrays were necessary to provide power to the stepper motors, so we decided to put them on a custom Arduino shield for the motor driver.
 The process took a great part of the day, but I was quite proud of the result.
 It contains a DC power input (11), the two transistor arrays (12), and many additional pins in which to plug the motors (13) and I2C wires (14):